 - Use SSH keys instead of passwords — faster and more secure

-- Limit SSH access via firewall to trusted IP addresses
+- Restrict SSH access via the firewall to trusted IP addresses

-- Run SSH on a non-standard port to reduce automatic scanning traffic
+- Run SSH on a non-standard port to automatically reduce scanning traffic

 - Use